The-Alchemist/dgraphtools/README.md

 option.
 Using the data representation the backend now has access to every aspect of the query.

-This project comes with an example implementation of how how minimal access restriction could be implemented.
+This project comes with an example implementation of how minimal access restriction could be implemented.
 The approach assumes that any identity accessing the graph is stored in the graph itself and that there are no edges connecting the network of the identity itself and